hortonworks/data-tutorials/tutorials/cda/building-a-customer-sentiment-analysis-application/tutorial-2.md

 The following shell code synchronizes CentOS7 System Clock with UTC, which HDF Sandbox runs on and is needed for NiFi's GetTwitter processor.
 By updating the CentOS7 System Clock, we will avoid running into authorization errors when connecting to the Twitter API Feed through GetTwitter processor.

 The second part of the code cleans up the NiFi flow that is already prebuilt into HDF Sandbox by backing up the flow and removing it.
+Copy and paste the code line by line into the web shell.

 ~~~bash
 echo "Synchronizing CentOS7 System Clock with UTC for GetTwitter Processor"